 |search engine by freefind|

 If one wishes to be a mechanic, a doctor, a lawyer, a burger flipper or anything else in this life one must learn what is required for success and perfect that skill set.
 Why would emunah be any different?
-Active, complete faith (or emunah in Hebrew) must be intentionally developed with accurate knowledge coupled with personal experience.
-The twofold foundation of emunah is Torah and Hitbodedut (i.e. personal prayer).
-A person with proper understanding of Torah (the Jewish Scriptures) who invests time in Hitbodedut (personal payer) will most certainly develop deep emunah.
-Through this alone one will merit to experience great joy and contentment.
+Active, complete faith (or emunah in Hebrew) must be intentionally developed with accurate knowledge coupled with personal experience and intent.
+The twofold foundation of emunah is Torah and Hitbodedut.
+A person with proper understanding of Torah (the Jewish Scriptures) and who invests time in Hitbodedut (personal payer) will most certainly develop deep emunah.
+Through emunah one merits to experience great joy and contentment.

 Contact Rabbi Shlomo Nachman ben Ya'akov for more information and assistance.